Twist-on wire connector: Variants

 Ceramic twist-on connectors are made for high-temperature applications, such as heating appliances.

 Ordinary twist-on connectors are not rated for wet use (such as exposed outdoors or buried underground).
-Special gel-filled connectors must be used in this circumstance.
+Special gel-filled connectors must be used.

-Twist-on wire connectors are not generally recommended for use with aluminum wire in the USA.
-The US Consumer Product Safety Commission disapproves wire nuts for aluminum wire; instead, special crimp connectors are called for, and as of 2011 the CPSC asserted qualified, second-preference approval of a certain kind of screw terminal.
+Twist-on wire connectors are not generally recommended for use with aluminum wire in the United States.
+The U.S. Consumer Product Safety Commission disapproves wire nuts for aluminum wire; instead, special crimp connectors are called for, and as of 2011 the CPSC asserted qualified, second-preference approval of a certain kind of screw terminal.
 In spite of this, several companies manufacture twist-on connectors, which they claim are designed and rated for use with aluminum conductors.
 Specific twist-on wire connectors containing a conductive, anti-oxidant gel are registered for use on residential aluminum wiring in Canada, including when new copper wiring is connected to existing aluminum wiring.

 Special feedthrough twist-on wire connectors differ from standard wire connectors in that they have an additional opening at the top of the insulated cap.
 This allows a single-conductor bare wire to be pushed through the hole, forming a "pigtail" section which can be attached to a grounding screw.
 These feedthrough connectors are typically green, and are also called "screw-on grounding connectors".

 Another specialized connector version has a permanently attached wire pigtail protruding from the top of the insulated cap.
 The pigtail may be unterminated, or it may end in a preinstalled spade lug.
 If colored white, it typically may be used for splicing neutral wires in a device box, while leaving a pigtail free for connection to a device (such as a receptacle).
 If colored green, the assembly is intended to be used as a grounding pigtail, similar to the feedthrough twist-on wire connectors without a permanently-attached wire.